Matt-C-G/QuietPatch/README.md

 # QuietPatch

 **QuietPatch** is a lightweight, cross-platform security awareness tool that passively monitors your system for vulnerable applications and services.
-It scans your environment with minimal privileges and uses encrypted configuration to protect its scan profile.
+It scans your environment with minimal privileges and uses an encrypted configuration to protect its scan profile.

-##
-Hi Recruiter/Employer
+---

+### 👋 Note to Recruiters & Employers

 QuietPatch is a passive vulnerability scanner that maps system applications to known Common Vulnerabilities and Exposures (CVEs).
-The core scan, encryption, and alert logic are complete.
-The GUI is in progress, but not required for functionality.
-Please let me know if you'd like a walkthrough or have any feedback.
+The core scanning, encryption, and alert logic are fully implemented.
+A graphical interface (GUI) is currently in development, but is not required for core functionality.

--MCG
+Additionally, I’m exploring API integration workarounds to ensure users can run QuietPatch out of the box, without needing to obtain or manually apply their own API keys.
+Until then, this is the "lite" version.

+If you’d like a walkthrough or have any feedback, please don’t hesitate to reach out.
+— MCG

 ## ✨ Features
 - Passive vulnerability monitoring